technote-space/release-github-actions/README.md

 It is very troublesome to do this steps for every release.

-If you use this `GitHub Action`, the steps to do are simpler.
+If you use this `GitHub Actions`, the steps to do are simpler.
 1. Develop locally on the branch for develop
 1. Publish release (Create tag)
 1. Wait for the automated steps to finish